TheCodeLlama/gitgud/dev-docs/Frontend-Design-Guide.md

 - Use for confirmation and secondary flows.
 Dismiss via ESC and backdrop click.
 Trap focus.

 7) Toaster/Alerts
 - Non-blocking notifications at top-right.
-Use semantic colors; keep copy concise.
+Use icons and grayscale emphasis; keep copy concise.

 8) Skeletons & Loading
 - Use skeletons for cards/lists; spinner only for small inline waits.

 9) Monaco Editor Area
 - Respect theme (use `vs-dark` when dark mode).
-Surround with a surface container; clear run/test actions in the header with primary button accent.
+Surround with a surface container; clear run/test actions in the header with a primary action button using the interactive tokens.

 ---